levi2m/ps-scripts/README.md

 The scripts in this folder are organized by categories and each script has a brief description of its purpose.

-### Example

--   `example.ps1` - This script is an example script that demonstrates the basic structure of a PowerShell script.

 ## Prerequisites

 -   Windows Operating System